Vyral/hugo-balarezo/_drafts/what-really-happens-when-you-work-with-an-instant-offer-company.md

 {% include youtube.html %}

-If you’re thinking of selling your home to an instant offer company like Opendoor, there are a few things you should know first.
+<center>If you’re thinking of selling your home to an instant offer company like Opendoor, there are a few things you should know first.</center>

 We’ve all heard of instant offer companies, like Opendoor, who advertise quick, convenient, competitive cash offers to home sellers, but are their offers really what they claim?